nimsajj/symfony-simple-api-rest/README.md

-# Simple Api Rest using Symfony 5
+# Simple Api Rest using Symfony 5 and secured with LexikJWTAuthenticationBundle

 ## Install dependencies